Cassettedev/CassetteNotes/Cassette/To_Consume.md

 - Zen in the Art of Writing - Ray Bradbury

-- Master of Five Excellences - Cheng Man-Ching

 - Inventing Reality: The Politics of News Media - Michael Parenti

-- Meditations - Marcus Aurelius

-- The Trial and Death of Socrates - Plato

-- The Divine Comedy - Dante Alighieri (the hollanders translation)

-- The Tale of Genji - Murasaki Shikibu

-- Beowulf - ?????

 - Ikigai: The Japanese Secret to a Long and Happy Life - Gracia and Miralles